barryclark/jekyll-now/_posts/2016-5-24-asyn-progra-chronous-mming.md

 }
 ```

-If you have a close look at the code above, you'll notice that in my assumption that your service call will return a result that will be used in UI thread for rendering.
+If you have a close look at the code above, you'll notice that in my assumption your service call will return a result that will be used in UI thread for rendering.
 Also I have used the `TaskScheduler.FromCurrentSynchronizationContext()` construct in-order to properly update the UI (as you know you may only update UI controls from the foreground thread that has created the control).

 That’s all folks.